Parish/DistrictBinbrook/East Lindsey

 DesignationListed II* / Scheduled

 There is a splendid cross situated about 3m to the east of the south porch of St Mary and St Gabriel’s church at Binbrook.
+It is mentioned by Archdeacon Bonney on his visit to Binbrook on 11 August 1846 (p.56) and he draws a sketch of it.
+Ne notes: ‘The original cross is still standing in a tolerably perfect state on the South side near the porch’.
 Arguably (and according to the scheduling description) it is a complete cross with base, shaft and head – although I have to say that my first impression was that only part of the shaft (incorporating the carved cross head) had survived and had been re-erected in the socket stone.
 It’s certainly worth another visit to see if any further evidence on completeness is present although there is so much mortar holding/repairing the cross that it may not be possible to tell.

 I recall I photographed a very similar cross shaft in the churchyard of Blanchland Abbey which is illustrated below.